-It’s the expression that is making waves in the business world - many corporations boast of helping their employees to achieve greater work-life balance.
-But how you can claim that your company is giving its employees a great work-life balance, when they are stuck behind their desks 9-5, 5 days a week, and then commuting up to hours a day?
+It’s the expression that is making waves in the business world - many corporations boast helping their employees to achieve greater work-life balance.
+But how can you claim that your company is giving its employees great work-life balance, when they are stuck behind their desks from nine to five, 5 days a week, and then commuting up to hours a day?

-This is erased when you opt for remote work.
-You can plan breaks during a day to, for instance, get your kid from kindergarten.
+Remote work eliminates this problem.
+You can plan breaks during the day to, for instance, get your kid from kindergarten.
 You can work while being around your family; just feeling their presence strengthen ties.
-You can plan coffee with your friend while working together in a cafe.
+You can schedule for a coffee with your friend while working together in a cafe.
 Go for a walk with your boyfriend or girlfriend in the middle of the day.
 You can even have better relations with…your cat.

-“Working from home gives me possibility to spend more time with my cat.”
+“Working from home lets me spend more time with my cat.”

 Everyone has their own “cat” :)